tcltk/tcl/doc/dev/value-history.md

-other than sequences of characters, parsing of argument strings into other representations suitable for command operations and the generation of a result strings from those other representations are costs that must be repeated again and again.
+other than sequences of characters, parsing of argument strings into other representations suitable for command operations and the generation of a result strings from those other representations are costs that must be repeated again and again, since only the string values themselves carry information into and out of command procedures.

 Finally a large deficit of this value model of strings is they cannot include the element **NUL** within a string, even though that string